anmaurer/ProjectBotany563/notebook-log.md

 ** Data not given in unaligned FASTA format, data given in already aligned Nexus files, so this step not run.
 Data given as UCE_loci_75p_complete.gzip   > gzip directory of nexus-formatted alignments for individual UCE loci.
 All alignments in this directory contain at least 75% of taxa in our total dataset. **

 ## Distance Tree Calculations
+--> I chose the first 10 UCE files (2 through 12) from the data set to make trees for

 ### Installing neccessary packages
 ```
 install.packages("adegenet", dep=TRUE)